September 13, 2018

-This year, many of us are adjusting to what it means to work from home in a full-time or part-time capacity.
-Likely, as the months of working remotely continued on, you’ve found a routine and set of expectations for yourself in your new work space.
+Many of us are likely continuing to work from home in some capacity.
+Likely, you’ve already found a routine and a set of expectations for yourself in your home workspace.

-The recent uptick in virtual schooling for children has some parents scrambling to set up a proper spot for learning in their home.
-As the fall approached, parents everywhere did their best to create an imaginative and encouraging space for their children to learn.
+The uptick in virtual and homeschooling for children has some parents scrambling to set up a proper spot for learning in their homes.
+Last fall, parents everywhere did their best to create an imaginative and encouraging space for their children to learn.
 From fully dedicated rooms to parts of a small space, incorporating pictures can help make your at-home learner even more comfortable.

-Try adding photos, quite literally, to their daily routines with a photo calendar.
-While calendars are used for tools to maintain organization and for scheduling, they’re also an easy, ongoing way to encourage students to remain active and mindful.
+If your child is learning from home in a part-time or full-time capacity there’s a simple trick to reinforcing routine.
+Add photos, quite literally, to their daily schedule with a photo calendar.
+While calendars are used as tools to maintain organization and for scheduling, they’re also an easy, ongoing way to encourage students to remain active and mindful.

 Add in special dates throughout each month that serve as an activity reminder or important day.
 Apply a photo with a title to each date so it immediately resonates.
 Some ideas include: